grafana/grafana/contribute/developer-guide.md

 ### Windows

-If you are running Grafana on Windows 10, we recommend installing the Windows Subsystem for Linux (WSL).
-For installation instructions, refer to our [Grafana setup guide for Windows environment](https://grafana.com/blog/2021/03/03/how-to-set-up-a-grafana-development-environment-on-a-windows-pc-using-wsl/).
+If you are running Grafana on Windows 10 or higher, we recommend installing the Windows Subsystem for Linux (WSL).
+For WSL installation instructions, refer to our [Grafana setup guide for Windows environment](https://grafana.com/blog/2021/03/03/how-to-set-up-a-grafana-development-environment-on-a-windows-pc-using-wsl/).

+Please note that the Ubuntu version in the setup guide, Ubuntu 18.04, is no longer compatible with Grafana.
+To identify a compatible Linux distribution and version, investigate which ones support Grafana's dependencies and are available for use with WSL.

+When using WSL, follow the non-Windows instructions in this developer guide, since WSL functions as a Linux environment.

 ## Download Grafana